 Our aim 1 is to be net zero across our entire operations on an absolute basis by 2050 or sooner.

 This aim relates to our Scope 1 (from running the assets within our operational control boundary) and Scope 2 (associated with producing the electricity, heating and cooling that is bought in to run those operations) GHG emissions.
-These emissions were around 55MtCO2e in 2019.
-We’re targeting a 20% reduction in our aim 1 operational emissions by 2025 and will aim for a 50% reduction by 2030 against our 2019 baseline.
-The 2030 aim was updated from 30-35% to 50% in February 2022.
+These emissions were 54.4MtCO2e in 2019.
+We are targeting a 20% reduction in our aim 1 operational emissions by 2025 and will aim for a 50% reduction by 2030 against our 2019 baseline.

 Our aim 2 is to be net zero on an absolute basis across the carbon in our upstream oil and gas production by 2050 or sooner.